faheemersh/Senior_Design_Dry_EEG_BCI/README.md

-### This folder includes the files that need to be run in a separate instance of MATLAB before the online training session and prediction code is run.
+### This branch includes the files that need to be run in a separate instance of MATLAB before the online training session and prediction code is run.